IcarusLivesHF/Atlas/README.md

 	Please feel free to look inside the source code of any of the library files to see what else may be available to you.

+ 	This is the primary piece of the library.
+You *will* need to call lib\stdlib to use any other library.

+	call lib\stdlib wid hei /multithread
+		empties environment
+		\n
+		\e
+		@32bitlimit
+		wid/width , hei/height
+		rem if /multithread
+			%@multithread% main controller "path" "%~f0" <- last argument *must* be %~f0

 	call lib\3Dbox
 		%@box% x y sizeX sizeY sizeZ angleX angleY angleZ <rtn> !$box!